Grokzen/docker-redis-cluster/README.md

     make build

-And to run the container use:
+To run the container run:

     make up

-    # and top stop the container run
+To stop the container run:

     make down